Neenish Tart Recipe

 Add cocoa and butter to remaining white icing in the bowl.
 Stand over simmering water and stir until butter melts and icing is smooth and glossy (you may have to beat in a little more hot water).
 Use at once to ice the other halves.

-Recipes and images are extracted from Margaret Fulton’s Baking Classics by Margaret Fulton (Hardie Grant Books, $39.95); available in stores nationally and online from April 1.
+Recipes and images are extracted from Margaret Fulton’s Baking Classics by Margaret Fulton (Hardie Grant Books, $39.95).